canonical/rockcraft/docs/tutorials.rst

     Exported to OCI archive 'hello_1.0_amd64.rock'

 At the end of the process, a file named ``hello_1.0_amd64.rock`` should be present in the current directory.
-That's your ROCK, in oci-archive format.
+That's your ROCK, in oci-archive format (a tarball).

 Run the ROCK in Docker